-The Company obtained insurance on September 15, 2020 for a maximum coverage of EC\$14,634,676, however this was increased in 2021 for a maximum coverage of EC\$21,473,232.
-Based on the expenses incurred in 2017 after the passage of the hurricane, it appears that the Company's insurance risk has been minimized.
+We draw attention to Note 30 of the financial statements which mentions that the Company obtained insurance in 2021 for a maximum coverage of EC\$21,473,232.
+Based on the expenses incurred in 2017 after the passage of the hurricane, it appears that the Company's exposure to insurance risk has been reduced.